ridwanzal/express-handlebars/README.md

 You can run the app with many ways, if you're using VSCode editor, click **debug icon** in VSCODE to run the app, the launch.json file is created under

-.vscode directorym, or you can manually run with the following command :
+.vscode directorym or you can manually run with the following command :

 ```
 $ npm start
 ```

-Open your browser to see the results
+Open your browser to see the result

 [](http://127.0.0.1:3000)